Michalis Hatzigiannis: 2006–2008: Filoi Kai Ekthri and 7

-2009–present: Kolaz, Mihalis, To Kalytero Psema, Tharros I Alitheia I Agapi Dinamoni
+2009–present: Kolaz, Mihalis, To Kalytero Psema, Tharros I Alitheia , I Agapi Dinamoni, Erotas Agathi and Terra Incognita

 In November 2009, 7 was included as a bonus when purchasing the newspaper Real News.
 This version of the album included a new bonus song titled "Kati Leipi" (Something is missing), which was later released to radio stations.
 In late November 2009, Hatzigiannis will release his 8th studio album titled Kolaz (collage).
 The album will feature covers of popular songs by Mimmis Plesas, Marios Tokas, and Antonis Vardis to name a few.
 The first single from the album will be titled "Anna" and is a cover of a Kostas Karalis song.
 The album was later certified 4× platinum.

 In mid-2009, Hatzigiannis recorded his first English single titled "More Than Beautiful" in Germany under an affiliation with We Love Music/Universal Music Germany.
 The single premiered on radio stations in Greece on Love Radio on 16 September 2009.
 A music video was shot in Berlin.
 Due to his contractual obligations in Greece, including the promotion of Kolaz, his affairs in Germany were then put on hold.
 A two track CD-Single of "More Than Beautiful" was planned to be released on 2 April 2010, although Hatzigiannis later shifted focus and decided against the release.
 In July 2010, Hatzigiannis released "Everyone Dance", the English version of the Greek hit "Heria Psila" with English lyrics by Rea Garvey of Reamonn.
 A video was also shot in the Aegean, and released on 19 July 2010.
 On 30 July 2010, Hatzigannis released "Everyone Dance" as a two track CD-Single in Germany.
 The single is to be followed up with an English studio album titled Mihalis in Germany, to be released on 13 August 2010.
 The iTunes release of the album will also include an exclusive bonus song titled "Kiss on the Breeze".

 In December 2010, Hatzigiannis released the studio album To Kalitero Psema (The best lie).
-The album was certified 4x Platium.
+The album was certified 4× Platinum.

-Next album was released in December 2011 titled Tharros I Alitheia (Truth or dare).
-The album released 4 singles and was certified Platinum.
+The next album was released in December 2011, titled Tharros I Alitheia (Truth or dare).
+The album released four singles and was certified Platinum.

-His latest album is I Agapi Dinamoni (Love Gets Stronger) featuring 11 tracks including the no1 singles Se Ena Tiho and I Agapi Dinamoni and 3 more hit singles Mesa Sou Vriskome, Kati Dinato and Poios Ime Ego.
+His album is I Agapi Dinamoni (Love Gets Stronger) featuring 11 tracks, including the No. 1 singles Se Ena Tiho and I Agapi Dinamoni and 3 more hit singles Mesa Sou Vriskome, Kati Dinato and Poios Ime Ego.
 The album was certified Platinum in Greece.

+In 2017 he released his 11th album titled Erotas Agathi but failed success.

+In January 2025 Michalis released his 12th studio album titled Terra Icnognita by Heaven Music.

+Besides it was announced that Hatzigiannis would be chairman of Ethnikós Telikós 2025 jury, through which Greece is going to select its representative in the Eurovision Song Contest 2025.